 Brown Rats are the main predator of North Island Saddlebacks.
-Ecology groups are using Goodnature™ humane trapping technology to control Brown Rats and other predators that eat the Kiwi eggs and young.
+Ecology groups are using Goodnature™ quick-kill trapping technology to control Brown Rats and other predators that eat the Kiwi eggs and young.

 The Northern Bald Ibis was once widespread through the Middle East, Europe, and Northern Africa.
 Now, it is confined to Morocco and a small part of Syria.
 The Northern Bald Ibis grows to about two and a half feet.
 The bird has a black plumage with streaks of purple/green on its wings.
 The Ibis eats lizards, beetles and bigger animals such as mice and rats.

 The Northern Bald Ibis’ chooses to make their nests on the edges of tall cliffs.
 The Ibis mates for life and starts reproducing at three years old.
 They lay two to four eggs at a time.
 The eggs are incubated for 25 days before hatching.

 One main threat to The Northern Bald Ibis is poison found in traps used to eradicate rodents and mosquitoes.
 Ecology groups are using Goodnature™ quick-kill trapping technology to help save The Northern Bald Ibis and other wildlife.